 - Hat: Pack a woolen hat or fedora

 - Comfortable walking shoes or ankle length booties.
-If visiting after October, pack an insulated boots as the temperatures do drop significantly.
+If visiting after October, pack insulated boots as the temperatures do drop significantly.

 - Socks: Don’t forget warm socks.
 Pack a few pairs